Objective: Agency and voice to be enabled

 Short Description

-By agency and voice enabled we mean the freedom to express one’s opinions publicly and they are welcomed, respected and valued.
+By agency and voice enabled we mean the freedom to express opinions publicly and have them welcomed, respected and valued.

 Full description and underpinning theory